Shyla27/QUOTE/README.md

 ## BY
 Shyla Bernice
 ## Description

-Tfis is an app that i created to help users get quotes and post their own and also delete them
+Quotes is an application built to help users post and delete quotes.They can refer to the quotes later.

 ## Installation requirements
  Clone/download the repo from my github account https://github.com/Shyla27/QUOTE.git